1900-Patent Medicine: The Art of the Great Bogus

 Secretary W. B. Swan M.D. said, “So far as legal requirements are concerned, we are about fifteen years behind the times.
 All sorts of quacks, charlatans and imposters are overrunning this state in the guise of physicians, making extravagant claims concerning their abilities to heal the sick, staying from one week to two months in each locality, and, when having deceived as many people as possible, move to another community.”
 (1900-Sixteenth Annual Report, Kansas State Board of Health)

-The legislature complied with the request of the Kansas State Board of Health and created the State Board of Medical Registration and Examination.
+The legislature complied with the request of the board of health and created the State Board of Medical Registration and Examination.
 “This brings the standard of practitioners of our state up to the plane of the requirements of other states.
 The work of the new board has been thorough and most excellent, and while it will take some time to root out all of the unqualified medical men who have been practicing this state for years, it will stop the overrunning of the state with fresh importations of ignorant pretenders in medicine.
-(1901-1902, First Biennial Report of the Kansas State Board of Health)
+(1901-1902, First Biennial Report of the Kansas State Board of Health

-Local druggist compounded ingredients and sold their own tonics that could be used for a variety of ailments.
+Local druggist compounded ingredients and sold their own tonics that were used for a variety of ailments.
 However, it was hard to compete with patent medicine companies who promoted their product by vast quantities of advertisement.
-Patent medicine companies would contract with local papers at a much lower advertising rate than local advertisers, and some newspapers began to reject the placement of patent medicine advertisements because of the disparity in ad costs.
+Patent medicine companies would contract with local papers at a much lower advertising rate than local advertisers, and some newspapers began to reject the placement of patent medicine advertisements in their papers because of the disparity in ad costs.

-“One of the most peculiar and unsatisfactory things in the advertising line that we have to deal with is the patent medicine proposition which has been a bore to readers and a confounded nuisance to the country newspaper for years, and like Herbert, of the Brown County World, we have looked forward with relief and joy to refuse this class of advertisement,” wrote the Onaga Herald newspaper.
+“One of the most peculiar and unsatisfactory things in the advertising line that we have to deal with is the patent medicine proposition which has been a bore to readers and a confounded nuisance to the country newspaper for years, and like Herbert, of the Brown County World

 The paper continued, “But every printer knows that patent medicine ads are run at a much less rate per line or per inch than is charged to the home merchant, who lives here, helps to make the town, pays taxes and identifies with the enterprises of the city.
 We charge our home people 10 cents per inch for display advertisement, and 5 cents per line for local; then where is the sense or justice in taking a whole lot of patent medicine stuff, much of it very objectionable, at less than 1 cent per inch or a half-cent a line?” (#8-The Onaga Herald, December 6, 1900